Strategic Planning and Assessment

 Vision

-The vision of the Grand Valley State University Athletic Training Program (ATP) to provide exceptional education through the utilization of interactive classroom instruction and clinical experiences; preparing students to excel on the Board Certification Exam (BOC) and to enter the profession as qualified health care providers.
-The ATP also strives to promote and integrate the Athletic Training profession as an essential component of the health care network.
+The vision of the Grand Valley State University Master of Athletic Training (MAT) program is to provide exceptional education through the utilization of interactive classroom instruction and clinical experiences; preparing students to excel on the Board Certification Exam (BOC) and to enter the profession as qualified health care providers.
+The MAT also strives to promote and integrate the Athletic Training profession as an essential component of the health care network.

 Values